nickyiliwang0000/h/react-and-firebase/intro-to-react.md

 registerServiceWorker();
 ```

 Notice that we import `React` and `ReactDom` in this file. `react-dom` [is a module](https://github.com/HackerYou/bootcamp-notes/blob/master/06-applied-javacript/6.17-making-our-code-more-modular.md#what-are-modules) needed to render our application to the DOM.
-(There is a version of React that can be used server-side that doesn't need this file.)
+(There is a version of React that can be used server-side that doesn't need this file named _Next.js_)

 After that, we import `index.css`.
 With the Create React App system, we import our CSS straight into the JavaScript.
 This allows the underlying system that runs Create React App to bundle up the JavaScript and CSS in the most efficient way.

 The `App` component is also imported and rendered to the page using `ReactDOM.render()`.
 This `App` component is the place where we will be writing most of our code.

 Don't worry about `registerServiceWorker` - just know that you need it for now.
-[Keeners can click here.](https://stackoverflow.com/questions/47953732/what-does-registerserviceworker-do-in-react-js)
+[Those interested can click here.](https://stackoverflow.com/questions/47953732/what-does-registerserviceworker-do-in-react-js)

 #### `App.js`